ion-channel/anion/README.md

 example:
 `import { Auth } from 'anion'`

 A lot of the methods have a single argument as an object.
-This is essentialy a way in javascript to provide named arguments.
+This is essentially a way in javascript to provide named arguments.
 As long as you provide a single argument as an object to those function calls that have the names of the keys that are required for those function calls, you can order those key-value pairs any way you want.

 example: